Former and current lab members

-Warning!
-His passion for science is infectious as is his laugh!
+Warning: His passion for science is as infectious as his laugh!

 Dr. Sarah Swanson

-Is awesome on every microscope (Electron, Confocal, Epifluorescence and even Fold Scope), keeps everything in the lab working to schedule and enjoys playing the flute in her spare time.
+Sarah is awesome on every microscope (Electron, Confocal, Epifluorescence and even Fold Scope), keeps everything in the lab working to schedule and enjoys playing the flute in her spare time.
 She is the veteran of multiple spaceflight experiments including TOAST, TOAST2, and TOAST3 aka APEX05.
-She is currently planning future mission code named BLASTOFF, TICTOC and SPECTRUM.
+She is currently planning future missions code named BLASTOFF, TICTOC and SPECTRUM.

 Dr. Richard Barker

 This space cadet loves plants, genetics and bioinformatics almost as much as his dogs Simba and Savannah.
 He is the co-chair of the NASA Plants Advanced Working Group (AWG) and a member of numerous other NASA GeneLab collaborative working groups.

 Jessica is the loving mother of a wonderful family and is also a keen molecular biologist with a passion for microscopy!
 After recently defending her thesis on plasmodesmata signaling during her PhD at the University of Tennessee, Dr. Fernandez has decided to turn her attention towards calcium signaling using Arabidopsis and Nicotiana as model organisms.

 Johnny is a Ph.D. student in the lab whose research investigates the molecular mechanisms of rapid ion signaling in plants - the plant nervous system!
 When she isn't in the lab creating breathtaking videos of calcium waves, she can be found with a book in her hand or teaching group fitness and Zumba classes.